Program Timeline

 link to sample work

-Jasmine is a Singaporean-born interdisciplinary artist and a PhD student at York University in the English department, working in decolonial, diasporic literature and media.
-Her work uses a critical deconstructive reading, and rigorous writing / mixed media method.
-She is also the special projects programmer at the Toronto Reel Asian International Film Festival.
+Jasmine is a Singaporean-born interdisciplinary artist and a PhD candidate at York University in the English department, working in decolonial (transnational and diasporic) Asian literature and media.
+Her work uses a critical deconstructive reading, and rigorous writing / mixed media approach.
+She is also a seasonal programmer with the Toronto Reel Asian International Film Festival.

 link to sample work